|SIYE Time:13:25 on 13th August 2022|

 Stepping further to the left, Ginny opened the door of another of the oak fronted cupboards, with a murmur of success she pulled out a tray and placed it on the green Cumbrian slate worktop.
 A dozen mugs hung from pegs on the wall under the unit.
 Ginny selected five and placed them on the tray.

 While Ginny worked her mum was busy putting a sugar bowl and a jug of milk on the table.
-Helping the old lady was the bushy-haired girl.
-The ungainly little girl, who appeared to be all knees and elbows, was carefully carrying a plate of homemade biscuits.
-The three other children, Al, Lily and the red-headed boy were silently watching the girl as she carefully placed the plate on the table.
+Helping her was the ungainly, bushy-haired girl.
+The girl, who appeared to be all knees and elbows, was carefully carrying a plate of homemade biscuits.
+The three other children, Al, Lily and the red-headed boy were silently watching as she carefully placed the plate on the table.

 'Thank you, Rose,' said Ginny's mum.